PCA leverage: outlier detection for high-dimensional functional magnetic resonance imaging data: Methods

 We retain $Q<T$ principal components, so that the ``reduced data'' are given by the submatrices of $\mathbf{U}$ and $\mathbf{D}$ corresponding to the first $Q$ principal components.
-For ease of notation we redefine $\mathbf{U}_{T\times Q}$ and $\mathbf{D}_{Q\times Q}$ to represent these submatrices and $\mathbf{\tilde{U}}_{T\times Q}=\mathbf{UD}$.
-To choose the model order $Q$, we retain only those components with a greater-than-average eigenvalue, which explain a greater-than-average percent of the total variation.
-This is one of the simplest cutoff rules for principal components \citep{guttman1954some, kaiser1960application, jackson1993stopping}; while more sophisticated cutoff methods exist we find that this works well in practice for outlier detection.
-To avoid extreme solutions, we limit the range of possible model orders to between $15$ and $50$.
+For ease of notation, we redefine $\mathbf{U}_{T\times Q}$ and $\mathbf{D}_{Q\times Q}$ to represent these submatrices and $\mathbf{\tilde{U}}_{T\times Q}=\mathbf{UD}$.
+To choose the model order $Q$, we retain only components with a greater-than-average eigenvalue.
+While more sophisticated cutoff methods exist, we find that this simple cutoff rule works well in practice \citep{jackson1993stopping}.
+To avoid extreme solutions, we require $15\leq Q\leq50$.